hallie-marshall/ecommerce-kmeans-clustering/README.md

 This project provides a comprehensive analylsis of the customer base using K-Means clustering, uncovering distinct patterns in purchasing behaviors and engagement levels.
 By analyzing transaction data, the project reveals valuable insights into customer behavior, loyalty potential, and areas for strategic growth.

-The clustering analysis highlights opportunities to tailer marketing efforts, improve customer retention, and maximize revenue.
-Key findings indicate a wide range of customer engagement behaviors - from frequent, high-value orders to infrequency purchases at lower spend rates - each representing unique opportunities for targeted strategies.
+The clustering analysis highlights opportunities to tailor marketing efforts, improve customer retention, and maximize revenue.
+Key findings indicate a wide range of customer engagement behaviors - from frequent, high-value orders to infrequent purchases at lower spend rates - each representing unique opportunities for targeted strategies.

 This analysis provides a foundation for the retail organization to:
 - **Enhance Customer Loyalty:** Identifying characteristics of loyal customers enables the company to create targeted loyalty programs, strengthening brand power and increasing lifetime value.